stejesh/distributed-frontera/docs/source/index.rst

 Distributed Frontera: Large-scale web crawling framework
 ========================================================

-`Frontera`_ is a crawl frontier implementation for a `web crawler`_.
-It's managing when and what to crawl next, checking for crawling goal achievement. `Distributed Frontera`_ is extension to Frontera allowing it to replicate, shard and isolate all the parts of Frontera-based crawler to solve large scale crawling problems.
+`Frontera`_ is a crawl frontier implementation of a `web crawler`_.
+It's managing when and what to crawl next, checking for crawling goal accomplishment. `Distributed Frontera`_ is extension to Frontera providing replication, sharding and isolation of all parts of Frontera-based crawler to scale and distribute it.
 Both these packages contain components to allow creation of fully-operational web crawler with Scrapy.

 Contents
 ========